bestestimate/api/README.md

 1. CPT-based layer identification
 1. Soil profiles by quantile regression
-1. Direct reliability analysis (of a shallow foundation) Works is continuously being improved and developed.
-Analysis marked with *(beta)* function properly but are still being tested.
+1. Direct reliability analysis (of a shallow foundation)

+Works is continuously being improved and developed.
+Analysis marked with *(beta)* are available but will be extended and further tested in the future.

+#### CONTACT & LICENSE
+Created by [@joostremmers](https://www.linkedin.com/in/joost-remmers-b1457761).
 In a hurry for help?
 [Reach out](https://bestestimate.nl/reach_out) in case of questions!

-#### CONTACT & LICENSE
-Created by [@joostremmers](https://www.linkedin.com/in/joost-remmers-b1457761).
 For usage information and license agreement reference is made to [this page](https://bestestimate.nl/disclaimer).